shundhammer/qdirstat/scripts/pkg-tools/README.md

 - dpkg
 - pacman

-If you use _rpm_ on top of _dpkg_ (or the other way round) this will still only report _dpkg_.
+If you use _rpm_ on top of _dpkg_ (or the other way round), this will still only report _dpkg_.

 ## complete-filelist-dpkg

-This creates a complete file list of all installed packages on a dpkg-based system.
-As a side bonus, it also creates a list of all installed packages.
+This creates a list of all installed packages and a complete file list of all those installed packages on a dpkg-based system.

 Both files are stored in the QDirStat tmp directory in /tmp/qdirstat-$USER/.
-The script writes the number of lines and the exact path of each to stdout:
+The script writes the number of lines and the exact path of each one to stdout:

 ```